kinopyo/kinopyo.github.com/source/_posts/2012-12-20-no-alcohol-i-survived-todays-party.markdown

 I think I should be proud of myself to resist any alcohol in today's party.
 It's almost a month since I started this habit.

 I never consider myself as a alcoholic, even though in certain sences I do want a beer.
-Like when meeting with friends, when exausted from work, when in friends' welcome/farewell/whatever party.
+Like when meeting with friends, when exausted from work, when in friends' welcome/farewell/whatever party, when feel weak and lonely during the middle of the night.
 I thought it would be quite easy for me to stop drinking, but the reality told me I was too naive.
 I did feel the threaten and temptation.
 Alcohol is a very foundamental thing for socialization, as an adualt sometimes it's hard to say no. Especially like today, "All beers!", "Sorry please give me tea...".

 But I survived, for whatever the reason I started it, I don't wanna give up, I'm gonna try my best to keep the records.